collective-soundworks/soundworks/README.md

 To run a sequence of modules in series, we use `client.serial(module1, module2, ...)`.
 On the other hand, if some modules need to be run in parallel, we use `client.parallel(module1, module2, ...)`. (see [`client` object module logic](#module-logic)).

 For any other type of client such as `env` or `conductor`, the file would look very similar except that the client would be initialized with the corresponding client type and the included modules might be different.
-The `env` clients, for example, may require a `sync` and `performance` module, but do not need a `welcome` screen nor a player `checkin`.
+The `env` clients, for example, may require a `sync` and `performance` module, but do not need a `welcome` screen nor a `checkin`.

 Some of the modules on the client side need to communicate with the server.
 The `sync` process, for example, requires a dialog between the client and the server to synchronize the clocks.